Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

     }
 }));
 ```
-* Here we are adding the above styles to position and making the Pokemon list display and its details display more attractive.
+* Here we are adding the above styles to position and making the Pokemon list display and its details display.

 A working example of the above code snippet can be found in the following codesandbox location.